chuangcaleb/wtsa/_paages/about.md

 ---
 layout: page
-emoji: ❓
+emoji: 🤔
 ---

 # About

 ## What's *whatsthestoryabout* about?

-Hello there—my name is Caleb!
+Hello there — my name is Caleb!

-I'm ~~a final-year student procrastinating his dissertation for his~~ an unemployed graduate of a Computer Science with AI degree.
+I'm an unemployed graduate of a Computer Science with AI degree.
 I've published a few random coding projects [here](https://github.com/chuangcaleb) and [there](https://www.planetminecraft.com/member/calebchan/).
+I play acoustic guitar, and I'm trying to get into keyboard.

 ## I also really, really love **story**